danielledc/peoplewebapp/README.md

 Navigation event: When the navigation event is returned, change the URL hash to the article path, especially to allow bookmarking and storage of the URL in a cookie

-NavigateToURL event: This event is returned when a mailto:// or external http:// or https:// link has been clicked in order to open these external links in a new window.